rules of engagement.

 Let's not let them down.

 There a lot of great writing rules out there.
 These are my own.
 (Commentary included.)

 1. Tell the story straightforward in time, without much, or any backstory.
 (That said, if the backstory is seriously intriguing, just tell it.
-It doesn't really matter to anyone what's backstory and what's not, as long as it's interesting and tense on a page-by-page level.
-And also beautifully written.)
+It doesn't really matter what's backstory and what's not, as long as it's tense.)

 2. Use simple, clear words, aimed at communicating with the reader, rather than expressing something creatively.
-(Then again, if you have something pretty bad-assly creative to express, you should probably express that mother.
-I mean, what are we here for after all?)
+(Then again, if you have something pretty bad-assly creative to express, you should probably just express that mother.)

 3. Use cliffhangers at the end of every chapter, so the reader will almost turn the pages by instinct.
-(Tip: sometimes leaving out the cliffhanger can be the surprising move, if it's just cliffhangers everywhere.)
+(Some may call this pure gimmick.
+Others will call this pure craftsmanship.)

 4. Seek scenes that will force characters to say or do what they most crave to say or do.
-Everyone has an unstable nuclear reactor at their core.
+Everyone has a nuclear reactor at their core.
 Find a way to tamper with said reactor in real life, as a writer, your absolutely must.

 5. If possible, compact the story into a short time frame, where each action directly causes the next.
 (This rule can be broken by people more talented than me.)

-6. You are as a storyteller, standing in front of the campfire in the ancient times.
-Your job is to relieve your audience of the burden of consciousness.
-Keep their attention.
+6. You are as an ancient storyteller, standing before the fire, in the mouth of a cave.
+Your job is to relieve your fellow cavemen and women of the burden of their own consciousness.
 (I stole this from David Mamet.)

-7. No physical descriptions shall appear, beyond the bare minimum, unless they advance the story in some way or illuminate a critical aspect of character.
-(Or, unless they are completely joyful, or insanely interesting, or irresistible to you as a writer.
-If it's irresistible to you, that's the surest sign you're on to something.)
+7. No physical descriptions shall appear, beyond the bare minimum, unless they advance the story in some way, or illuminate a critical aspect of character.
+(Or, unless they are completely joyful, or insanely interesting, or irresistible.)